cockpit-project/cockpit/doc/protocol.md

 Channels
 --------

-Each message is part of a channel, which has a number.
+Each message is part of a channel, which has a id.
 This channel number identifies the type of data in the message payload, the host where it is headed to/from and things like the service or user credentials.

-Channel zero is a special channel called the control channel.
+An empty/missing channel id represents a special channel called the control channel.
 It contains command messages.
 These are described below.
 Initially only the control channel exists.
 Additional channels are opened and closed via command messages.

 Channels operate across all participants, and they help the cockpit-ws forwarding layer to know where to send messages.

-The maximum channel number is 4294967294.

 Framing
 -------

-The channel number is an integer in decimal as a string, and ends with a newline.
+The channel id is a string in decimal as a string, and ends with a newline.
+It may not contain a newline, and must be utf8 valid.
 After this comes the channel dependent payload.

-For example if you had a payload of the string 'abc', and it was being sent through the channel 2, that might look like:
+For example if you had a payload of the string 'abc', and it was being sent through the channel 'a5', that might look like:

-    2\nabc
+    5.5\nabc

 When a message is sent over a stream transport that does not have distinct messages (such as SSH or stdio), the message is also prefixed with a 32-bit MSB